How does financing a boat in the charter ownership market work?

 It also enables new ways of financing a boat purchase and attracts new sailing enthusiast and holidaymakers with the hassle-free terms for the boat owner.

-- Terminology and Definitions
+Terminology & Definitions

 Full Financing Investment

-Full Financing of a purchase or investment in a boat with a charter management or in charter ownership (with or without program) refers to the means where you, the buyer, pays the full asking purchase price of the yacht or charter investment program.
+Definition: Full Financing of a purchase or investment in a boat with a charter management or in charter ownership (with or without program) refers to the means where you, the buyer, pays the full asking purchase price of the yacht or charter investment program.

-It will entitle you to the charter income produced by your charter management agreement or ownership (program) and other ownership benefits defined by the charter business you have contracted.
+It will also entitle you to the charter income produced by your charter management agreement or ownership (program) and other ownership benefits defined by the charter business you have contracted.

 Associated Charter Programs: Charter Ownership/ Complete/ Performance Programs/ Investment Programs/ Guaranteed Income Programs